Toucaan/toucaan.research/README.md

 ## Getting started

-The first step of setting up Toucaan on your project is to remove _all_ instances of the line below from the head tag of your document:
+The first step of setting up Toucaan on your project is to remove _all_ instances of the following line from the head tag of your web application:

 ```css
   <link rel="stylesheet" href="path/to/app.css" />
 ```

-Toucaan does not use a `link.rel` directive to import the stylesheets.
-Instead it uses a singular css `@import` call from within a `<style> </style>` tag, like so:
+Toucaan does not use a `link` tag to import the stylesheet into the document.
+It uses a css router with a singular priority css `@import` call from within a `<style> </style>` tag, like so:

 ```html
 <!doctype html>